fuckup1337/MalXLS/README.md

 - Insert your payload into the macro sheet (preferrably in a random cell), then rename the first cell of the payload to ``Auto_Open`` to run the payload automatically when opening the file
   - For an example, see the provided ``Book1.xls`` file.
 It does not contain a cell named ``Auto_Open``
   - See [Usage](#usage) for instructions on generating a payload
+- (Optional) Change the text color to ``WHITE`` and make sure the cells are the same size as regular cells
 - Activate cell ``A1`` so that it is not immediately obvious where the payload is when opening the file
 - (Optional) Insert some faux data at the beginning of the sheet